open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

     exporter: new OTLPMetricExporter({
       url: '<your-otlp-endpoint>/v1/metrics', // url is optional and can be omitted - default is http://localhost:4318/v1/metrics
-      headers: {}, // an optional object containing custom headers to be sent with each request
+      headers: {}, // an optional object containing custom headers to be sent with each request }),
-      concurrencyLimit: 1, // an optional limit on pending requests }),
   }),
   instrumentations: [getNodeAutoInstrumentations()],